clementw168/clementw168.github.io/_posts/automatants/2022-02-15-president.md

 ### Building the AI Hub of CentraleSupélec

 My first big mission was to secure a dedicated room for Automatants at CentraleSupélec.
-Our predecessor had already started the process, but it was slowed down by bureaucracy and the pandemic.
+Our predecessor had already started the discussion with the university, but it was slowed down by bureaucracy and the pandemic.
 After many meetings and negotiations, we finally got it: the **AI Hub**.

 <div class="img-gallery-2">
   <figure>